Visit the shop to be in with a chance of winning our lucky star competition

 Some of our coffees suit cold brew more than others, but almost all will be delicious via cold brew methods.
 This is due to our conscious choices to both buy only exceptional speciality grade Arabica coffees, and to roast those great coffees lightly to preserve the develop the inherent flavours of the beans.
 Recommendations are as follows:

-If you want a balance of high body but also high levels of complexity, go for our Czar Street blend which currently contains a Peruvian & Colombian coffee.
+If you want a balance of high body but also high levels of complexity, go for our Czar Street blend which balances both.

 Hot brewed coffee will always be a popular method due to the speed at which you can enjoy a delicious coffee.
 However, cold brew coffee is certainly worth exploring for any coffee enthusiast.
 If you are buying it, it is also an end product, meaning that the coffee company supplying it are in control of the recipe and the consistency of that recipe.
 This virtue of bottled or canned cold brew makes it incredibly consistent for use in bars with espresso martinis and the like.
 Our favourite is Artemis Brew‘s range, as they are local to us in Leeds, using great quality ingredients (some are our coffees), great water and a triple-filtered method for clean cold brew.